How to help your children get onto the property ladder

 Don’t forget, if you do decide to gift money, it’s important to protect it, just in case a partner moves in or there is a falling out and you need your cash back.

 You may also have heard of Lifetime ISAs.
-These are similar to Help to Buy ISAs:
+Here's how they work:

 The government will boost your savings by 25%